GuitarML/SmartGuitarAmp/README.md

 Note: Make sure to build in Release mode unless actually debugging.
 Debug mode will not keep up with real time playing.

 ## Using your own trained models
 The .json models are baked into the executable when you compile the SmartAmp.
-A separate model is used for clean and lead channels.
+Separate models are used for clean and lead channels.
 To swap out the default models with your own, do the following steps:

 1. Open up the project in Projucer and add your json models as a Resource.
 Right click "Resources", add existing files, and make sure to check "Binary Resource".